timelyportfolio/rCharts_512paths/index.md

 **I claim absolutely no credit for this visualization, which I consider one of the most instructive I have ever seen.
 If anybody believes this to be not fair use, I will take it down immediately.**
 - - -

-We will provide a detailed tutorial below to go from the NYT feature to something we can render from R, but for now you can just copy the rCharts_512paths directory from [Github](https://github.com/timelyportfolio/rCharts_512paths/tree/gh-pages/rCharts_512paths) into your R working directory.
+We will provide a detailed tutorial below to go from the NYT feature to something we can render from R, but for now you can just download the rCharts_512paths directory from [Github](https://github.com/timelyportfolio/rCharts_512paths/tree/gh-pages/rCharts_512paths).
+Set your working directory (setwd) to your download location.
 Then simply run the following couple lines of code in R.

 ```r